TEST 2: Compression Shooting Out Of The Radiator

-The ignition system must be disabled so that spark won't be created and delivered to the spark plug wires.
+Disable the ignition system so that spark won't be created and delivered to the spark plug wires.

-Nissan with a Distributor Ignition: Disabling the ignition system is done by disconnecting the ignition coil's connector (if the ignition coil is located outside of the distributor on your Nissan).
+Nissan with a distributor ignition system: Disabling the ignition system is done by disconnecting the ignition coil's connector (if the ignition coil is located outside of the distributor on your Nissan).
 If your Nissan vehicle has the ignition coil inside the distributor, disconnect the distributor's connectors, and this will disable the ignition coil.

-Coil-On-Plug (COP) Ignition: You don't have to worry about disabling the ignition system here, because you have to remove all four COP coils and this will effectively disable the ignition system.
+Coil-On-Plug (COP) ignition system: You don't have to worry about disabling the ignition system here, because you have to remove all four COP coils and this will effectively disable the ignition system.

-Remove all four spark plug wires (if your Nissan is equipped with a distributor) or remove all 4 COP coils (if your Nissan is equipped with COP coils)
+Disconnect all four spark plug wires (if your Nissan is equipped with a distributor) or remove all 4 COP coils (if your Nissan is equipped with COP coils).